 Knockoffs and ripoffs are an unavoidable hazard of the restaurant industry, but if there's a silver lining to this phenomenon, it's that all the impostors only make it easier to spot a true original.
 Barrio Café — established in 2002 by Wendy Gruber and Chef Silvana Salcido Esparza and located along the Calle 16 restaurant and bar row cutting through central Phoenix — is an unmistakable O.G. gem.
 The live music and local artwork provide a delightful atmosphere, but the food is what seals the deal.
 Menu standouts include cochinita pibil, chiles en nogada, churro rellenos, and the well-known chef's tableside guacamole — famously bejeweled with pomegranate seeds.
-Diners will also find Mexican beers, Micheladas, and too many amazing margaritas to list here (okay, just one: the Lowrider).
-New Normal: Barrio Café has never taken reservations.
+Diners will also find Mexican beers, Micheladas, and too many amazing margaritas to list here (OK, just one: the Lowrider).
+Barrio Café has never taken reservations.
 The dining room is open with limited seating, but takeout is always available.